Deep-Symmetry/beat-link-trigger/doc/README.md

 The Leiningen project in the root of this repository automatically invokes Antora to build the embedded version as an early build step.
-The online version is built manually by running the following commands from the project root:
+The online version, which will grow to support multiple released versions of Beat Link Trigger, is built manually by running the following commands from the project root:

     antora --fetch doc/ds.yml
     rsync -avz doc/build/site/ slice:/var/www/ds/beatlink/trigger/guide